 The Library of Congress was the source, and it holds some papers that include not only proof of the connection, but the signature of the man and the announcement of his marriage, along with photographs of Charles and his wife.
 After the marriage, the couple returned to Arrington where they would reside for the rest of their lives.
 Charles returned to farming.

 Mary died in 1953 and is buried at the New Mount Cemetery in Arrington.
-Her husband’s eventuality still remains a mystery to me.
+At the time of publishing this article, her husband’s eventuality still remained a mystery to me.
 In addition, Mary’s history and her absolute connection to George E. Terrell rest on shaky ground.
 This demonstrates the difficulties one faces when pursuing black genealogy.
 Yet, I got to enjoy a fulfilling rendezvous with history!
+Happily, upon visiting the New Mount cemetery, I discovered a stone for Charles.
+He died three years after she did.
+It seems certain his stone was added later, perhaps by a distant relative as I have been unable to discover any children from the union.

 ¹ Re-examination showed this census contained Anna, her current husband, and her former husband, George W. Johnson, all together under one roof!